 The day I did Robinson was originally planned as an ascent to the O'Leary summit.
-The night before, I said I wasn't even going to do a hike that day because I had a big presentation in the afternoon I needed prepare for.
-But then I said, "Hey, the weather is going to be nice and I could squeeze in a fast paced early morning climb".
+The night before, I said I wouldn't even do a hike that day because I had a big presentation in the afternoon I needed to prepare for.
+But then I said, "Hey, the weather is going to be nice, and I could squeeze in a fast-paced early morning climb".

-The morning started out with me not getting up on time, forgetting the pouch for my camelbak, and having to stop by my parents' house for more water.
-I reached the O'Leary trailhead later than expected, but hit the trail at a blistering speed.
-Because I was only armed with water bottles, I had to stop to hydrate, and dropped my camera bag on the ground.
+The morning started with me not getting up on time, forgetting the pouch for my Camelbak, and having to stop by my parents' house for more water.
+I reached the O'Leary trailhead later than expected but hit the trail at a blistering speed.
+Because I was only armed with water bottles, I had to stop to hydrate and dropped my camera bag on the ground.
 Not noticing my camera bag lying on the ground, I shot up the trail about a half mile before I noticed the bag was missing.

 The road steepens to climb a false summit (you can bypass the false summit, but it offers a view).
 At the false summit, leave the road and follow the ridgeline to the left to continue to Robinson.
 Staying on the road would take you along a ridgeline opposite of a small basin from Robinson.

-Robinson Mountain won't knock your socks off, but it does offer some nice views and a bagging of an obscure peak.
-Plus, the old growth forest and volcanic landscape is beautiful in its own right.
-It's more of a morning hike so you get the nice light on the Peaks from the east.
-With the roads running about, I could see weekends having off-roaders around, but for the most part it should offer some solitude as well.
-Honestly, you could probably drive the nearby forest roads and get within at least a mile of summit, if not closer... but what's the fun in that? - Apr 30 2009 hippiepunkpirate
+Robinson Mountain won't knock your socks off, but it does offer some lovely views and bagging of an obscure peak.
+Plus, the old-growth forest and volcanic landscape are beautiful in their own right.
+It's more of a morning hike, so you get the superior light on the Peaks from the east.
+With the roads running about, I could see weekends having off-roaders around, but for the most part, it should offer some solitude as well.
+Honestly, you could probably drive the nearby forest roads and get within at least a mile of the summit, if not closer... but what's the fun in that?